112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

+# 112 Gripes about the French

+## Foreword

 AMERICANS believe in the right to criticize .
 We defend our right to "beef '' or "gripe" or "sound off".
 We insist upon the right to express our own opinions .
 But we also believe in the right of others to express thei r